S2-group/software-design-vu/docs/assignment1.md

 | [KryoNet](https://github.com/EsotericSoftware/kryonet) | KryoNet provides a simple API for communicating between clients.
 Using a its own serialization library (Kryo), it sends objects through the TCP and/or UDP protocol(s).
 If we get to implementing multiplayer features KryoNet will simplify networking immensely. |
 | [Tinylog](https://tinylog.org/v2/) | Tinylog is a lightweight, configurable, logging framework.
 It is easy to use as it provides a static logger that can be utilized in a lot of situations.
 When working on a project it is always useful to log what exactly is happening.
 Because we use the command line interface `System.out` is not a great option.
 With Tinylog we can easily change where logs are send and/or saved. |

-Maximum number of words for this section: 500
 Word Count: 286